-I’m a Mexican-American attorney and architect originally from Houston and living in Connecticut.
+I’m a Mexican-American attorney and architect originally from Houston.
+I'm currently serving as a National Trust Adviser, advisor to the Sustainable Development Code, and board member of Latinos in Heritage Conservation.
 As a professor at UConn Law School, I’ve written two books on historic preservation law and a book and treatise on land use law, among other things.
-As the chair of Hartford’s Planning & Zoning Commission, I helped to entirely rewrite the zoning code to ensure future development was compatible with historic districts, and to promote environmental sustainability.
-Hartford recently became the first city in the country to completely eliminate all minimum parking requirements, which too often thwarts development in historic neighborhoods.
-I also chair Preservation Connecticut (formerly the CT Trust for Historic Preservation), the nonprofit statewide affiliate of the National Trust.
+I chaired Preservation Connecticut (formerly the CT Trust for Historic Preservation), the nonprofit statewide affiliate of the National Trust, and served as Vice Chair of Hartford's Historic Properties Commission.
+As the chair of Hartford’s Planning & Zoning Commission for nearly 7 years, I helped to entirely rewrite the zoning code to ensure future development was compatible with historic districts, and to promote environmental sustainability.
+Hartford was the first city in the country to completely eliminate all minimum parking requirements, which too often thwart development in historic neighborhoods.